Activists fear for Qatar workers as World Cup spotlight dims | Times Leader

 They also worry about what happens after the monthlong tournament ends in December, when the international spotlight moves on and employers slash their payrolls.

 Qatar says it leads the region in labor reforms and that progress will continue after the World Cup.
-Officials from the ruling emir on down have , accusing them of ignoring the reforms and unfairly singling out the first Arab or Muslim nation to host the Cup.
+Officials from the ruling emir on down have lashed out at critics, accusing them of ignoring the reforms and unfairly singling out the first Arab or Muslim nation to host the Cup.

 Qatar, like other Gulf countries, relies on millions of foreign workers, who make up a majority of the population and nearly 95% of the labor force — everyone from highly paid corporate executives to construction workers.

 Qatar has dismantled much of what is known as the “kafala” system, which tied workers to their employers and made it virtually impossible for them to quit or change jobs without permission.
-But rights groups say much of that system survives in .
+But rights groups say much of that system survives in different, more informal ways.

 Workers often must pay exorbitant recruitment fees, taking on debt even before they arrive.
 And employers can still cancel visas or report those who quit for “absconding,” a criminal violation.